On reduction of differential inclusions and Lyapunov stability: Introduction

 Differential inclusions can be used to model and analyze a large variety of practical systems.
 For example, systems that utilize discontinuous control architectures such as sliding mode control, multiple model and sparse neural network adaptive control, finite state machines, gain scheduling control, etc., are analyzed using the theory of differential inclusions.
 Differential inclusions are also used to analyze robustness to bounded perturbations and modeling errors, to model physical phenomena such as coulomb friction and impact, and to model differential games \cite{SCC.Filippov1988,SCC.Krasovskii.Subbotin1988}.

 Asymptotic properties of trajectories of differential inclusions are typically analyzed using Lyapunov-like comparison functions.
-Several generalized notions of the directional derivative are utilized to characterize the change in the value of the candidate Lyapunov function along the trajectories of differential inclusions.
+Several generalized notions of the directional derivative are utilized to characterize the change in the value of a candidate Lyapunov function along the trajectories of a differential inclusion.
 Early results on stability of differential inclusions that utilize nonsmooth candidate Lyapunov functions are based on Dini directional derivatives \cite{SCC.Roxin1965,SCC.Paden.Sastry1987} and contingent derivatives \cite[Chapter 6]{SCC.Aubin.Cellina1984}.
-For locally Lipschitz regular candidate Lyapunov functions, stability results based on Clarke's notion of generalized directional derivatives have been developed in results such as \cite{SCC.Shevitz.Paden1994,SCC.Bacciotti.Ceragioli1999,SCC.Hui.Haddad.ea2009}.
-In \cite{SCC.Shevitz.Paden1994}, Paden and Sastry utilize the Clarke gradient to develop a set-valued generalized derivative along with several Lyapunov-based stability theorems.
-In \cite{SCC.Bacciotti.Ceragioli1999}, Bacciotti and Ceragioli introduce another set-valued generalized derivative that results in sets that are smaller, pointwise, than those generated by the set-valued derivative in \cite{SCC.Shevitz.Paden1994}; hence, the Lyapunov theorems in \cite{SCC.Bacciotti.Ceragioli1999} are generally less conservative than their counterparts in \cite{SCC.Shevitz.Paden1994}.
-The Lyapunov theorems developed by Bacciotti and Ceragioli have also been shown to be less conservative than those based on Dini and contingent derivatives, provided locally Lipschitz regular candidate Lyapunov functions are employed (cf. \cite[Prop.
+For locally Lipschitz, regular candidate Lyapunov functions, stability results based on Clarke's notion of generalized directional derivatives have been developed in results such as \cite{SCC.Shevitz.Paden1994,SCC.Bacciotti.Ceragioli1999,SCC.Hui.Haddad.ea2009}.
+In \cite{SCC.Shevitz.Paden1994}, Shevitz and Paden utilize the Clarke gradient to develop a set-valued generalized derivative along with several Lyapunov-based stability theorems.
+In \cite{SCC.Bacciotti.Ceragioli1999}, Bacciotti and Ceragioli introduce another set-valued generalized derivative that results in sets that are pointwise smaller than those generated by the set-valued derivative in \cite{SCC.Shevitz.Paden1994}; hence, the Lyapunov theorems in \cite{SCC.Bacciotti.Ceragioli1999} are generally less conservative than their counterparts in \cite{SCC.Shevitz.Paden1994}.
+The Lyapunov theorems developed by Bacciotti and Ceragioli have also been shown to be less conservative than those based on Dini and contingent derivatives, provided locally Lipschitz, regular candidate Lyapunov functions are employed (cf. \cite[Prop.
 7]{SCC.Ceragioli1999}).